 Courses - Harlow ECL Programme

-This 2013 English Cultural Landscape programme will consist of four courses that will enable students to investigate the wide range of English material culture found in the cultural landscape today.
-Two courses will deal with English architecture, one course with the evolving morphology of English towns, and one with issues relating to urban heritage conservation and the way in which English landscape and culture are displayed in museums and historic sites.
+This 2015 English Cultural Landscape programme will consist of four courses that will enable students to investigate the wide range of English material culture found in the cultural landscape today.
+Two courses will deal with English architecture, one course with English material culture, and one with issues relating to heritage conservation and the way in which English landscape and culture are displayed in museums and historic sites.
 There are no prerequisites for any of these courses.

 This course will examine the English architectural traditions that had the initial and most permanent impact on the cultural landscape that is seen today.
 Architecture will be examined chronologically: Roman building types and materials; Anglo-Saxon housing; the various stages of the medieval (Romanesque, Gothic, Decorated, Perpendicular), and the initial impact of the Renaissance on Tudor buildings.
 All types of privileged buildings will be examined: cathedrals, castles, parish churches.
 Vernacular housing will be examined as well.
-Special attention will be given to architecture of the farm, fishery, and other food-related traditions, as well as changes in the kitchen and dining room of the English house over time.
 Architecture will be examined as a cultural product of time and place.

 An examination of buildings from the seventeenth century to the present.
 The Tudor rebuilding of the English landscape will be examined, with discussions of Continental influences on forms and technologies.
 Eighteenth century Georgian styles will be discussed, and their impact on urban cities and towns.
 The nineteenth century was largely a century of style revivals, followed by the twentieth century's concern with form and materials.
 Buildings elite, popular and vernacular will be examined, public architecture as well as private dwellings.
-Special attention will be given to architecture of the farm, fishery, and other food-related traditions, as well as changes in the kitchen and dining room of the English house over time.
 As in the earlier course, architecture will be examined as a cultural product of time and place.

 Evaluation for these courses will be based on: